 In Fuchs dystrophy, this process speeds up and more cells than usual are lost.
 Eventually, the endothelium doesn’t work well enough as a barrier preventing fluid soaking into the cornea or as a pump removing water from the cornea.
 This causes the cornea to swell due to the build-up of fluid, known medically as "oedema".
 This water-logging can affect vision.
 It is not certain why Fuchs dystrophy speeds up the loss of endothelial cells.

 Fuchs dystrophy also causes deposits called guttata appear on the back of the cornea.
 These are miniature lumps which can only be seen with a microscope.
 They can cause light to be scattered, causing symptoms of glare.

 Fuchs is the most common corneal dystrophy.
-It is usually diagnosed when someone is in their forties or fifties.
+It is usually diagnosed when someone is in their 40s or 40s.
 Women are three to four times more likely to develop Fuchs dystrophy.
 The reason for this is not known.

 Fuchs dystrophy develops slowly over 10 to 20 years and normally affects both eyes.
 It is often detected by an optician even when you haven’t noticed any changes to your vision.
 Your optician may mention Fuchs dystrophy to you because they can see changes to the back layer of the cornea when they examine your eyes.
 This does not mean you will go on to have problems with your vision and nothing needs to be done if you are seeing well.

 Fuchs dystrophy is a "dominant" inherited condition.
 This means that if you have Fuchs dystrophy, 50 per cent of your children will also have it.
 But because not everyone who has Fuchs dystrophy goes on to have problems with their vision, other family members carrying the gene may never experience any difficulties with their sight.

 Because no treatment is required unless you are having problems with your vision, family members do not need to be screened and do not need any special additional care for their eyes.